Traditional Italian Food: The Best Traditional Italian Dishes

 Orecchiette alle cime di rapa (Puglia)

-Especially loved in the area of Bari, orecchiette are a typically homemade pasta that, in this specific recipe, is cooked together with turnip greens.
-There are variations to the ingredients to put in the pan, but the main ones are the same: turnip greens, garlic, anchovies, a touch of cayenne pepper, oil, and of course orecchiette pasta.
+Especially loved in Bari, orecchiette is a typically homemade pasta that, in this specific recipe, is cooked together with turnip greens.
+The ingredients to put in the pan vary, but the main ones are the same: turnip greens, garlic, anchovies, a touch of cayenne pepper, oil, and, of course, orecchiette pasta.

 Fave e cicoria (Basilicata)

 Made with dried fava beans and chicory, this dish is eaten and loved all around Basilicata.
-The recipe is quite easy and consists in making a cream out of the fava beans and plating it with boiled chicory.
+The recipe is quite easy: you make a cream out of the fava beans and plate it with boiled chicory.

 Culurgiones (Sardinia)